l-koehler/untis-py/README.md

 ```
 This Program is GPL3-licensed to be compatible with [BetterUntis](https://github.com/sapuseven/betteruntis),
 from which some code and a lot of research was copied.
-In particular, several functions in App_API (api.py) are translated from BetterUntis.
+In particular, several functions in web_utils.py are translated from BetterUntis.